College of Liberal Arts & Social Sciences > Academics > School of Public Service > Undergraduate > Public Policy (BA) > Liberal Studies Requirements

 Students must earn a C- or better in this course.

-Readiness for LSP 120 is determined by the math placement test taken online after admission.
-Students may need to take developmental coursework prior to LSP 120.
-The LSP 120 requirement may be waived by credit already earned for advanced math coursework or by passing a dedicated proficiency exam.
-Students who complete LSP 120 and both a Computational Reasoning and Statistical Reasoning course in the Math and Computing Domain take one less Learning Domain course.
+Readiness for MAT 120 is determined by the math placement test taken online after admission.
+Students may need to take developmental coursework prior to MAT 120.
+The MAT 120 requirement may be waived by credit already earned for advanced math coursework or by passing a dedicated proficiency exam.
+Students who complete MAT 120 and both a Computational Reasoning and Statistical Reasoning course in the Math and Computing Domain take one less Learning Domain course.
 Students may not apply the course reduction to any Domain where only one course is required, and cannot be applied to the SI Domain.

 Courses offered in the student's primary major cannot be taken to fulfill LSP Domain requirements.
 If students double major, LSP Domain courses may double count for both LSP credit and the second major.
 Students who choose to take an experiential learning course offered by the major may count it either as a general elective or the Experiential Learning requirement.